reddevill007/System-Design-Simplified/README.md

 - Every student gets the **same question paper** (the snapshot).
 - They work independently (no peeking!).

-Now, the teacher checks their answers **one by one** to make sure their work doesn't overlap or create conflicts:
+Now, the teacher checks their answers **one by one** to make sure their work doesn’t overlap or create conflicts:

 - If two students claim the same "unique prize," the teacher picks one and asks the other to reattempt (roll back).